 The Augusta School Department initially implemented a Gifted and Talented Program in the mid-1980’s.
 Over the years our program has evolved as the State of Maine has refined its expectations and rules regarding programming for the top three to five percent of the student population in the areas of academics and visual and performing arts.
 Our Gifted and Talented identification process and delivery of services is aligned with the Department of Education’s rules and expectations.

 Percentage of students who can be identified for the Gifted and Talented Program

-Up to five percent of the student population may be identified for gifted and talented (G/T) services.
-Students are identified in the following areas:
+Up to five percent of the student population may be identified for gifted and talented (GT) services.

 - General Academic Ability – high ability in all academic areas